Avoidant personality disorder: Differential diagnosis

 According to the DSM-5, avoidant personality disorder must be differentiated from similar personality disorders such as dependent, paranoid, schizoid, and schizotypal.
-But these can also occur together; this is particularly likely for AvPD and dependent personality disorder.
+These can, however, also occur together; this is particularly likely for AvPD and dependent personality disorder.
 Thus, if criteria for more than one personality disorder are met, all can be diagnosed.

-There is also an overlap between avoidant and schizoid personality traits (see Schizoid avoidant behavior) and AvPD may have a relationship to the schizophrenia spectrum.

-Avoidant personality disorder must also be differentiated from the autism spectrum, specifically Asperger syndrome.
+There is also an overlap between avoidant and schizoid personality traits and AvPD may have a relationship to the schizophrenia spectrum.
+Avoidant personality disorder must also be differentiated from autism spectrum disorder.

 Treatment

 Treatment of avoidant personality disorder can employ various techniques, such as social skills training, psychotherapy, cognitive therapy, and exposure treatment to gradually increase social contacts, group therapy for practicing social skills, and sometimes drug therapy.

 A key issue in treatment is gaining and keeping the patient's trust since people with an avoidant personality disorder will often start to avoid treatment sessions if they distrust the therapist or fear rejection.
 The primary purpose of both individual therapy and social skills group training is for individuals with an avoidant personality disorder to begin challenging their exaggerated negative beliefs about themselves.
 Significant improvement in the symptoms of personality disorders is possible, with the help of treatment and individual effort.

 Prognosis

-Being a personality disorder, which is usually chronic and has long-lasting mental conditions, an avoidant personality disorder may not improve with time without treatment.
+Having a personality disorder is usually chronic, and has long-lasting mental conditions.
+An avoidant personality disorder may not improve with time without treatment.
 Given that it is a poorly studied personality disorder and in light of prevalence rates, societal costs, and the current state of research, AvPD qualifies as a neglected disorder.

-Controversy

-There is debate as to whether avoidant personality disorder (AvPD) is distinct from social anxiety disorder.
-Both have similar diagnostic criteria and may share a similar causation, subjective experience, course, treatment and identical underlying personality features, such as shyness.